racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

 * the creation of OSIS views and their purposes
 * the creation of OSIS operations

-In a next step we will discuss how you can create your own forms and wizards of your PyApp.
-A form and a wizard are both UI elements of your PyApp.
+In a next step we will discuss how you can implement the actions of a Root Object.